Downsizing your home

 FAQs

-• Potential tax benefits: including no tax payable when you make the contribution, and if you move it to a retirement income account you won’t pay tax on investment earnings
+• Potential tax benefits: including no tax payable when you make the contribution, and if you move it to a Retirement Income account you generally won’t pay tax on investment earnings

 • It’s a non-concessional contribution, but doesn’t count toward the non-concessional cap